 The Art Department is designed around two principal areas: creative practice and critical studies.

-Whether you pursue an art history or studio art emphasis, 11 courses must be taken as defined below.
+Whether you pursue the major with an art history or studio art emphasis, you must take 11 courses as defined below.

 Art history courses begin with a general survey of Western art.
 Subsequent courses cover art and architecture from the classical period to the present as well as the theory of art.
-Courses on Eastern art, taught by the director of South Asian Studies, and on Greek and Roman art, taught by the Classics Department, count toward the major.
+Courses on Greek and Roman art, taught by faculty members in the Classics Department, count toward the major.

-The slide curator and the student assistants make the images covered in each class available for study in the Visual Arts Center Seminar Room and through the online Image Review (visitor authentication required).
+The Visual Resources Curator and VRC student assistants make the images covered in each class available for study through the online Image Review (visitor authentication required).

-The Art Department tries to engage its students in "doing" art history both in and outside the classroom.
-They are encouraged to travel to exhibitions and apply for internships in local museums and galleries.
-Each spring a student is selected to offer a paper at the Collegiate Art History Symposium at the Mint Museum in Charlotte.
+We try to engage our students in "doing" art history both in and outside the classroom.
+We encourage you to travel to exhibitions and apply for internships in local museums and galleries.
 Most art history majors also study abroad during their junior year.

-Senior art history majors enroll in a capstone seminar offered on a subject of interest to our art historians.
-Recent offerings have included visual traditions of the South, the notion of creativity, the Gothic cathedral, Orientalism in French painting, Spanish art, the art of Edouard Manet, and the art of Gustave Courbet.
+Senior art history majors enroll in a capstone seminar on a subject of interest to our art historians that includes a travel component.
+Recent topics have included fin de siècle Vienna, Ancient Greece, the Gothic cathedral, Orientalism in French painting, Spanish art, the art of Edouard Manet, and the art of Gustave Courbet.

 The highlight of each seminar is a trip to visit museums, galleries, and historical sites related to the subject.
-Students also can take a trip to New York (usually at spring break) as part of the modern and contemporary art courses.
+You also may travel to New York (usually over spring break) as part of the modern and contemporary art courses.

 If you have a 3.2 overall average and at least a 3.5 average in the major you may apply to the faculty for participation in the department's Honors Program.

 We encourage all art majors to consider study abroad, not only for the obvious benefit of exposure to other cultures, but also to examine other forms and traditions of artistic expression and their cultural influence.
-Our faculty is available to help integrate a study abroad experience with a chosen area of concentration.
+Our faculty members are available to help you integrate a study abroad experience with your chosen area of concentration.